-The form is available at the back of this book or front office
+The form is available in this book, the PHS website or from the front office.

 When completing the form, attach as much supporting information as possible.
-For example, a Doctors certificate, funeral notice etc.
+For example, a doctors certificate, funeral notice etc.

 Return the form and supporting documentation to your Head Teacher